Latex paint takes around 3 hours to dry between coats, 24 hours to dry to use, and 2-4 weeks to fully cure.

 Latex paint dries to touch within 30 minutes of applying it.

 Dry To Re-coat

 The dry-to-re-coat stage refers to when latex paint is dry enough for a re-coat and you can apply another coating over it.
 Latex paint takes around 3 hours to dry enough for a re-coat.

 After 3 hours, the solvent (water) will evaporate from the coating and the paint particles will bond enough to accept another coating.

 The wait time can be longer if the temperature is low and the humidity is higher than 50%

 Dry To Use

 The “cure time” refers to the time when the solvent has fully evaporated from the coating and the paint particles have bonded and hardened perfectly.
-This is the time when you can wash the object you just painted and the finish won’t come off.
-This usually takes 2-4 weeks.
+Once the paint cures (fully dries) you can wash it.

 How To Make Latex Paint Dry Faster?